Landixbtw/weather_cli/README.md

-# 🎯 Weather cli
+# <center> 🌥️Weather cli </center>
 https://cs50.harvard.edu/x/2024/project/
 /*
-*   Video Demo: <yt url>
+*   Video Demo: yt url
 *   3min video maybe pp / and live demo
 <!-- *   Description of the project -->
 <!-- *   Talk about all the files, and what they, do  -->
 *   Did I debate certain design choices, why did I make them */

 This command line tool is actually my third attempt at a final project for cs50x 2024.
-My first attempt was trying to create a small operating system, but it got clear quite fast that this was way out of scope for me.
+My first attempt was trying to create a small operating system called [BridgeOS](https://github.com/Landixbtw/BridgeOS), but it got clear quite fast that this was way out of scope for me.
 Altough this is not my final project, I will probably pick this up again when I know c better.
 Between working this low level and implementing my own libc this would have been too hard, and taken too much time.
 My second attempt for a final project was remaking spaceinvaders with c and raylib.
 But there where I had some big issues and I could not get around them, even after weeks of trying.
 Finally I had the idea for this weather_cli, it seemed hard enough but definitly possible to do in time.

-## Dependencies
+## 🔗 Dependencies
 ### Curl
 You need [curl](https://curl.se) you can either [download](https://curl.se/download.html) it from the official website, or the build system ([meson](https://mesonbuild.com/index.html)) will download it for you since libcurl has a [meson wrapDB package](https://mesonbuild.com/Wrapdb-projects.html).